lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 );
 ```

-The `wrapReasonForJs` function receives a component as a parameter, and a function that maps that dynamic js props to ReasonML typed props.
+The `wrapReasonForJs` function receives a component as a parameter, and a function that maps those dynamic js props to ReasonML typed props.
 The component should be the base one we used in our make function.
 The function should call make itself, with the transformed props that were passed to the component in JS.
 Some comments on it:

 * `~component` is a shorthand for `~component=component`
 * `##` is the way to get the value of a property in a regular JS object.
 So `jsProps##code` is compiled to `jsProps.code`
 * Boolean ReasonML types are _not_ represented as `true` or `false` in Javascript!
 That's why we need to use `Js.to_bool` to convert `jsProps##flipped`
 * Arrays are represented by `[|` and `|]` in ReasonML.
 If we use `[` and `]`, we're actually creating a _list_.
-The [docs explain well the difference](https://reasonml.github.io/docs/en/list-and-array.html), and I suggest you play a little with both in [Try Reason](https://reasonml.github.io/en/try.html) to see the differences in the compiled code!
+The [docs explain the difference well](https://reasonml.github.io/docs/en/list-and-array.html), and I suggest you play a little with both in [Try Reason](https://reasonml.github.io/en/try.html) to see the differences in the compiled code!

-Now we can go to our `Card/index.html` file, erase the previous CardView component and use our brand new ReasonML one:
+Now we can go to our `Card/index.html` file, erase the previous CardView component, and use our brand new ReasonML one:

 ```js
 import React from "react";